mosi-arch/research/DataSet/readme.md

+# BTC data-set (clean)
-When i saw 'kaggle' came to a racism platform and blocking(ban, censor) millions of people, i extract this example data to the community from 'racism kaggle'.
+When i saw 'kaggle' came to a racism platform and blocking(ban, censor) millions of people, i extract this example data to the community from 'racism kaggle'.\
+#human_lives_matter